shrinerb/shrine/README.md

 end
 ```

-In Rails with ActiveRecord the migration would look similar:
+In Rails with Active Record the migration would look similar:

 ```sh
 $ rails generate migration add_image_data_to_photos image_data:text